THE ULTIMATE HAT GUIDE TO HAT STYLES, TERMS, AND MATERIALS

-A stingy brim is a term to describe a hat with a very short brim.
-Usually short implies about 1-2 inches.
-This can also be considered to be a style in it’s own right.
+A stingy brim is a term describing a hat with a very short brim, usually about 1-2 inches long.

-A common misconception about packable/crushable hats is that you can fold, crush, and generally beat on a hat and it will always come back out in its original form.
-This is simply untrue.
-When you see a hat with a “packable/crushable” tag it generally means that it can withstand more abuse or is not so fragile that it will break when this action is applied.
-Moreover if the hat is semi-rigid, or has a stiffer brim or crown it may require a little steam and love to come back to it’s original form.
-The exceptions to this would be bucket and boonie hats or soft styles typically seen with women’s hats.
+A common misconception about packable/crushable hats is that you can fold, crush and generally beat on a hat, and it will always return to its original form.
+However, this idea is simply untrue.
+Hats with a “packable/crushable” tag can generally withstand wear and are not so fragile that they will break when packed or crushed.
+Additionally, a semi-rigid hat or one with a stiffer brim or crown may require some steam and a little love to return to its original form.
+The exceptions to this would be bucket and Boonie hats or soft styles typically seen with women’s hats.
 In any case, always think of the packable/crushable term as durable rather than a miracle hat that will always be perfect.

-When hats are described with this trait it means that the normally plastic wire woven inside brims has been replaced with a metal wire that allows you to augment the shape of the brim in any way you choose.
+When a hat description says “shapeable,” it means that the plastic wire normally woven inside brims now has a metal wire that allows you to augment the shape of the brim in any way you choose.

-When hats are described with this trait it means that the normally plastic wire woven inside UPF not to be confused with SPF, stands for “Ultraviolet Protective factor” and refers to a few factors.
-These factors include the weave, color, weight, stretch and wetness of the material.
-Additionally in order to achieve ultraviolet protection, fabrics are sometimes treated first with a protection material and then it is up to the other factors to determine the actual UPF rating.
-The ratings are as follows:brims has been replaced with a metal wire that allows you to augment the shape of the brim in any way you choose.
+Additionally, to achieve ultraviolet protection, fabrics are sometimes treated first with protective material and then it is up to the other factors to determine the actual UPF rating.
+The ratings are as follows: brims have a metal wire that allows you to augment the shape of the brim in any way you choose.

 Most common crown shapes

 The crown is another name for the top portion of the hat.
 This area sits on your head above the brim.
-The dent or pinch of the hat, also called the crease, refers to the indentations made along the sides, back and front of the crown.
-Common crown shapes you may encounter are:
+The dent or pinch of the hat, also called the crease, refers to the indentations made along the crown's sides, back and front.
+Here are a few common crown shapes you may encounter.

 Tear Drop / C-Crown

-This crown type features a teardrop looking shape when viewed from above.
-It is also called a “C” crown because the rear of the crown looks like a distinct C when again viewed from above.
+This crown type features a teardrop-looking shape when viewed from above.
+Hat enthusiasts call this a “C” crown because the rear of the crown looks like a distinct C.

-The diamond crown is a less widely seen style but again looks exactly as it sounds when viewed from above.
-It is a wider crown shape and is mainly seen on contemporary fedoras.
+The diamond crown is a less widely seen style but looks as it sounds when viewed from above.
+It is a wider crown shape typically seen on contemporary fedoras.

 Oval / Round

-The oval or round shaped crown is most commonly found and is a distinctive attribute of a Gambler hat.
-That being said, it definitely exists in other styles as well.
+The oval or round-shaped crown is most commonly found and is a distinctive attribute of a Gambler hat.
+Other hats use this style as well.

 MOST COMMON MATERIALS

-Whether you're a passionate hat collector or merely want to learn more about the different hat styles out there, you should know that there are numerous fabrics for hats.
+Whether you're a passionate hat collector or merely want to learn more about the different hat styles, you should know that there are numerous fabrics for hats.

 Knowing your cap's fabric is essential — it's a prime indicator of how you should care for your hat.
-There are even certain techniques you can employ to stretch your cap based on its material.
+You can even use certain techniques to stretch your cap based on its material.
 Not every stretching technique will work well for every hat style, so it's important to choose the right approach.
 Otherwise, you could harm or damage the cap's material.

 Cotton hats are usually quite durable and often packable and crushable.
 They come in a wide variety of colors and are usually softer.

-Felt is crated by rolling and pressing wool and applying moisture and heat making the fibers mat/interlock together and creating the felt fabric.
+Felt is created by rolling and pressing wool and applying moisture and heat, making the fibers mat/interlock together and creating the felt fabric.
 It is soft and can come in just about any color.

-Fur felt is created in the same manner as wool felt but from finer and softer materials.
-Most fur felt hats are created from rabbit, beaver and hare pelts.
-Fur felt is incredibly soft and when you hold/touch one you can feel the difference in quality from wool felt.
+Fur felt is created similarly to wool felt but from finer and softer materials.
+Most fur felt hats come from rabbit, beaver and hare pelts.
+Fur felt is incredibly soft, and when you touch one, you can feel the difference in quality from wool felt.